hojelse/watttime/README.md

 # Elpris

-Chart of electricity prices in east Denmark
+Chart of electricity prices in east Denmark.

+See the deployment at [https://elpris-hojelse.vercel.app](https://elpris-hojelse.vercel.app)

 ## Development